ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 * The documentation for saveobj is a special kind of infuriating, because everything is *technically* correct, yet it does not give you any examples and instead simply lists a function with 2 arguments and 4 interwoven optional arguments, In reality it's absolutely trivial to use becuase you can ignore almost all the parameters.
 Just write `terralib.saveobj("blah", {main = main})` and you're done.
 But there isn't a *single example of this* anywhere on the entire website.
 Only a paragraph and two sentences explaining in the briefest way possible how to use the function, followed by a highly technical example of how to initialize a custom target parameter, which *doesn't actually compile* because it has errant semicolons.
 This is literally *the most important function* in the entire language, because it's what actually compiles an executable!

 * The `defer` keyword is critical to being able to do proper error cleanup, because it functions similar to Go's defer by performing a function call at the end of a lexical scope.
-It is not documented, anywhere, or even mentioned anywhere on the website.
+It is not documented, anywhere, or even mentioned at all on the website.

 Perhaps there are more tragedies hidden inside this baleful document, but I cannot know, as I have yet to unearth the true depths of the madness lurking within.
 I am, at most, on the third or fourth circle of hell.